The Easiest Pocket Pack Tissue Holder Ever

 finished tissue pouch.jpg

-I am a little disappointed that I wasn't more careful thinking about the placement of the strawberries, they are all rather hidden on the front.
-The back is all strawberry fabric though so it's not too awful.
+I am a little disappointed that I wasn't more careful thinking about the placement of the strawberries on this tissue holder, they are all rather hidden on the front.
+Just something you might want to bear in mind when making your tissue pouches if you are using a cute print.

-This is just a small selection of the ones I made, you can see I didn't measure the ribbons and I only actually put the elastic on the first one.
-I am keeping my eyes open for prettier elastic for the next batch.
+This is just a small selection of the ones I made, the really are very addictive to make!
+You can see I didn't measure the ribbon loops so the length varies.
+I only added the elastic on the first pouch I made, I am keeping my eyes open for prettier elastic for the next batch.
+I think a colourful or lace elastic would work really well.

 unfilled pouches.jpg

-You can use 5 different fabric, just 2 or 3 complimentary ones or all the same, whatever you have that needs using up.
+You can use 5 different fabrics to make your tissue pack holders, just 2 or 3 complementary ones or have all the pieces from the same fabric, whatever you have that needs using up.

 tissue pouch.jpg